sdg-data-canada-odd-donnees/cif-cic_dev/_pages/methodology.md

 In rare cases, when the relevant experts have determined that a progress assessment would hinder the interpretation of the indicator data, the progress status will instead be reported as “Not available”.

 #### <b>Binary indicators</b>
-Binary indicators are categorized as follows:
+Binary or non-statitical indicators are categorized as follows:
 1. “Target achieved” if all conditions for meeting the target have been met.
 2. “Target not achieved” if one or more conditions for meeting the target have not been met.